 Beyond trends, specific platform updates also impact digital marketing tactics:

 - Twitter rebrands as X. Twitter’s rebranding to X will likely require businesses to change their website Twitter bird logos.
-The impact on companies with a social media presence on the app remains to be seen.
+The impact on companies with a social media presence on the app has mainly been a need to adapt their advertising strategies due to the platform’s ongoing changes.

 - Facebook Threads.
 Though built off Instagram, it presents an environment that is similar to Twitter.
 Instagram users on Threads usually like photos and videos, but the app is subject to experimentation.
 However, as Jack Appleby states in his newsletter, a winning brand strategy on Twitter should also work on Threads.